andyc1997/Data-Structures-and-Algorithms/README.md

 # Data-Structures-and-Algorithms
-Starting from March 2020, I have been learning algorithms in a more formal way through this specialization offered in Coursera, and try to solve algorithmic problems using Python.
+Starting from March 2020, I learn algorithms in a more formal way through this specialization offered in Coursera, and solve algorithmic problems using Python.
 Explanations are provided in code.
-Every task is done in Python3, and I try to complete all tasks in this specialization.
+Every task is done in Python3, and I wrote solutions for all tasks in this specialization.

 **Course link:**